 - 35 12 19.28S x 138 26 05.97E snapper / salmontrout / squid

 - 35 13 07.33S x 138 25 29.40E snapper / squid

-NEW!!
-Rogues Point/Ardrossan - the oyster reef co-ordinates below, but pse remember no anchors!
+Rogues Point/Ardrossan - the NEW WINDARRA oyster reef (rectangular shape with 4 corners) co-ordinates below, but pse remember no anchors!

 - S34 30.496 x E137 53.953

 - S34 30.604 x E137 53.949

 - S34 30.607 x E137 54.079

 - 34 52 35.54S x 137 01 19.46E snapper / kgwhiting / squid

 - 34 52 04.42S x 137 00 00.67E gar / squid / ruffs / mullet

 - 34 52 34.19S x 137 00 15.33E gar / squid / ruffas